Owner Present Euthanasia – An appointment must be made in advance.

-- Pet Licensing – we will continue to sell pet licenses over the phone only, and a tag will be mailed to you.
-Please contact us at (208) 612-8671 for this service.
-A current rabies vaccination is required to purchase a license.
+Licensing – we will continue to sell licenses at the shelter.
+Current rabies vaccination is required to purchase a license.

 What Idaho Falls Animal Control Officers Do

 Investigate, prevent and stop animal neglect and cruelty

 Protect public health by removing deceased animals from public by-ways